-Filing for bankruptcy with the help of a lawyer, like a bankruptcy lawyer in Tampa, FL from The Law Office of Michael A. Ziegler, P.L., is only ever done as a last resort, in order to get rid of debts that you have no way of paying.
+Filing for bankruptcy with the help of a lawyer, like a bankruptcy lawyer is only ever done as a last resort, in order to get rid of debts that you have no way of paying.
 And while this will obviously have a very negative effect on your credit score, it isn’t a death sentence.
 A bankruptcy will be a black mark on your credit for up to 7 years, but it won’t prevent you from ever getting a loan or credit card again.
 Once your bankruptcy has gone through, there are a few ways you can start rebuilding your credit.

 Secured Credit Cards